nate-anderson/traffic-simulator/README.md

 # Traffic Simulator

 This package provides an framework for simulating traffic systems.
 It attempts to be general-purpose and unopinionated, but is very new and may have significant shortcomings.
+Simulations are non-realtime.
+This is just something I'm experimenting with and interested in learning about,

 ## How to use this